gitlabhq/omnibus-gitlab/doc/settings/nginx.md

    sudo gitlab-ctl hup nginx
    ```

-### Security scan is showing a "nginx HTTP Server Detection" warning
+### Security scan is showing a "NGINX HTTP Server Detection" warning

 Some security scanners detect issues when they see the `Server: nginx` http header.
 Most scanners with this alert will
 notify as `Low` or `Info` severity.
 [See Nessus as an example](https://www.tenable.com/plugins/nessus/106375).